-Based on its maximum daily capacity of 210,000, we class Glastonbury as a Extra Large festival.
+Based on its maximum daily capacity of 210,000, we class Glastonbury as a Large festival.

 The festival is considered a family friendly and children are welcomed by the organisers.
 There’s a dedicated family camping area but there’s no specific children’s entertainment on site.
 There is no minimum age for entry.